 A: They are all different names for the same type of procedure to definitively treat knee pain and damage confined to only one joint portion.

 Q: What are the materials in the knee replacement made of?

 A: The prostheses that are implanted during the surgery are made of special metal and plastic parts which are designed to simulate the smooth gliding of a healthy joint, and keep the painful bony areas from coming into contact with each other, thereby reducing pain and increasing function.

 Contact a Beverly Hills Knee Surgeon

 Are you suffering from traumatic injury joint damage or osteoarthritis?
 If the condition is present in only one part of the knee, you might be eligible for an alternative to total joint replacement.
-Contact Dr. Meier today to schedule your consultation and find out if unicompartmental arthroplasty is a good option for you.
+Visit medlineplus.gov for more information about partial knee replacement or contact Dr. Meier today to schedule your consultation and find out if unicompartmental arthroplasty is a good option for you.
 You can reach us at 310.736.2793 or send us an email.